sheadawson/prompt-templates/Term/Term_BaseDefinition.md

 * Identify key leverage points for intervention.
 * Describe practical strategies for pattern transformation
 * Consider potential obstacles and how to address them.
-* Express in the style defined as $proseStyle
+* Express in 2 - 3 paragraphs in the style defined as $proseStyle in the style defined as $proseStyle

  \</instruction>